 Brian Russ Law, Inc. provides trademark registration services for clients in all 50 states, including Utah.

-A trademark is a symbol that distinguishes one company’s products from those of another.
-If someone does not have a trademark registered in commerce, then they will not be able to stop competitors from using it.
-For example, if someone creates the name ‘Happy Days’ for a nursery school and starts using it for their business, then the owner of the Happy Days toy store cannot stop them from doing this.
+Trademarks are words, phrases, logos and other symbols that distinguish one company’s goods from those of another.
+If a business does not have a trademark that is used in commerce, it cannot have exclusive rights to the mark and will be unable to stop competitors from using it.
+For example, if someone creates the name ‘Happy Days’ for their nursery school and starts using it for their businesses, the owner of the Happy Days toy store cannot stop them from doing so.

-A federal trademark registration is important for two reasons.
-First, it’s easier to win a case against infringers if you have federal trademarks instead of only state trademarks (or only common law trademarks).
-Second, you can sue for damages in a federal court instead of state court, which means you can get additional damages awarded to you and increased remedies.
+Trademark registrations are important for two reasons.
+First, it’s easier to win if you have federal trademarks instead of only state trademarks (or common law trademarks).
+Second, you can sue for damages in a United States federal court rather than state court.
+This provides you with additional damages and remedies.

 A lot of people ask us, “Why do I need a trademark for my business?”
 And the simple answer to that is your businesses name, logo, and branding are inherently valuable.
 You want to ensure that you’ve protected your business as your brand’s value grows and continues to appreciate over time.
-For example, if you’re in West Bountiful, or driving on Interstate 16, you’ve probably seen tons of billboards for corporations and mom-and-pop shops alike.
+For example, if you’re in West Haven, or driving on Interstate 15, you’ve probably seen tons of billboards for corporations and mom-and-pop shops alike.
 And they’ve all got a certain feel to them, their branding.
 And that branding is valuable.
-You want to make sure that if you start a shop in Salt Lake City, that somebody two states over isn’t going to steal your idea and name and do the same business.
+You want to make sure that if you start a shop in Ogden, that somebody two states over isn’t going to steal your idea and name and do the same business.

 A great example I love to use is professional sports teams.
 Their need to have a protected brand name, logo, slogan, and such is invaluable because so much of their team’s value is wrapped up in their identity.
 There are lots of sports teams, but for fans, there’s always “my team”.
-Think about the teams near Salt Lake City and Centerville, like the Utah Jazz and the Salt Lake City Stars.
+Think about the teams near Ogden and Riverdale, like the Weber State Wildcats and the Ogden Mustangs.
 You can probably picture their logo in your mind, and you know that nobody else is using their names and logos to promote a professional sports team.